Our Mission

 At Seascape Primary School we want our children to experience:

-- A curriculum that has knowledge and vocabulary at the heart of learning
+- A curriculum that has foundational knowledge, communication and language, vocabulary and reading at the heart of learning

 - A rich curriculum that enables pupils to see the world beyond their locality